jamesplease/redux-resource/docs/guides/state-structure.md

 In the rest of this guide, we will be talking about the structure of the "state".
-If you're using `combineReducers`, then we will be talking about one individual slice.
-And if you're not, then the word "state" will refer to the entire state of the store.
+If you're using `combineReducers`, then we will be talking about one individual state slice.
+And if you're not, then the word "state" will refer to the entire state tree.

-This is a convenience so that we don't have to distinguish between "state tree" and "state slice," which is the terminology used in the Redux documentation.

 ### Resources